matejpavlovic/zksync-era/README.md

 ```
 Place these files in the following directory: `zksync-era/prover/vk_setup_data_generator_server_fri/data`.

+> **Note**: The file `setup_basic_1_data.bin` is over 13GB in size and will take long to download, but this only needs to happen once.
+Performing proving jobs later only requires little network bandwidth.
+If you have constraints on network bandwidth or the amount of downloaded data, see the [advanced instructions](./README_advanced.md) for generating the keys locally.

 ## 4. Run the Prover
 Once everything is set up, run the prover with the following command:
 ```bash